 Still on the carbonation train, head to Yunohanado Honpo for the famous tansan senbei.
 Senbei are a common rice cracker found throughout Japan, however these ones are a little unique.
 The recipe includes carbonated water from the tansan spring which helps to make it more crisp and airy.
 This store has been baking these crackers since 1950 so you know the product is tried and true.

-Perhaps the best thing about visiting the store in Arima Onsen is that you can eat the crackers that are freshly made by hand in the traditional method.
+Perhaps the best thing about visiting the store in Arima Onsen is that you can eat the crackers that are freshly made by hand using the traditional method.
 The staff pour batter into iron moulds and turn them by hand over heat.
 They will encourage you to take a bite immediately so you can taste it while it’s still soft; within 5 seconds it will have turned into its final crispy form.

 Arima Brewery